puppetlabs/cisco_ios/README.md

 ###### `ensure`

-Valid values: present, absent
+Valid values: present, absent.

 The basic property that the resource should be in.

-Default value: present
+Default value: present.

 ###### `servers`

-Array of servers associated with this group
+Array of servers associated with this group.

 ##### Parameters